CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 </pre>

-As wecan see that the PC1 explains around 70% variance and also seperates the samples based on the conditions, i.e. WT and ectopic expression samples (Visualise dropping samples on x-axis).
+As we can see that the PC1 explains around 70% variance and also seperates the samples based on the conditions, i.e. WT and ectopic expression samples (Visualise dropping samples on x-axis).
 This means that 70% of the variance in the samples can be explained by the sample conditions.
 <img src="PCAplot_for_all_libraries.png" >

 <h2 id="Eighth_Point_Header">Gene annotation with BiomaRt</h2>